taurus-org/taurus/taurus/doc/source/devel/examples.rst

 	taurusgui --new-gui

-For more details and tricks regarding TaurusGui, check the :module:`taurusgui`
+For more details and tricks regarding TaurusGui, check the :mod:`taurusgui`